 The Dropbox desktop experience provides one organized place that brings work into focus and keeps you in sync—right from your desktop.

-With features like overviews, descriptions, to-dos, comments, pins, and sharing tools, the desktop app lets you turn any folder into a connected workspace with Dropbox Spaces.
-Spaces help you track your work and collaborate even better.
+With features like overviews, descriptions, to-dos, comments, pins, and sharing tools, the desktop app lets you turn any folder into a connected workspace.

-With Dropbox, your desktop is also a place to organize your files, folders, and Spaces, create cloud content, share and collaborate with others, and see your file activity and notifications.
+With Dropbox, your desktop is also a place to organize your files and folders, create cloud content, share and collaborate with others, and see your file activity and notifications.

 Follow these simple steps to download and install Dropbox on your computer.